SammyKrosoft/How-to---Exchange-Online-in-ISE-if-you-have-A-window-handle-must-be-configured-error/README.md

 # Preferred method - Handling MSAL authentication yourself

-To solve this I used the information from [David Homer's website](https://david-homer.blogspot.com/2025/01/exchange-online-management-powershell.html) and use the below routine, which is preferred than to downgrade your ExchangeOnline module version,
+To solve this I used the information from [David Homer's website](https://david-homer.blogspot.com/2025/01/exchange-online-management-powershell.html) and use the below routine, which is preferred than to downgrade your ExchangeOnline module version:

 ```powershell
 # Login string